owtaylor/flatpak-status/README.md

 on the test-data/ directory, if it exists, or from the test-data-cache git branch.

-Caching a recen version of the test-data in a git branch allows for efficient continous integration tests.
+Caching a recent version of the test-data in a git branch allows for efficient continous integration tests.

 License